 Whenever I ask someone if they meditate, a very common response is, “Oh I’ve tried that, but I can’t do it” or “I’m not good at it.”

-15 or 20 minutes a day is fine.
+15 or 20 minutes a day is enough (more is great!)
 That sound like it should be easy to do but you will find it to be very difficult.
-The mind will find every excuse in the book to keep you from doing this because it does not want to lose control.
-It likes running the show.
+The mind will find every excuse in the book to keep you from doing this because it does like to be told what to do.
+It likes running all over the place and running the show.
 The mind, (left brain) takes over in early childhood and it is not a bad thing, it is part of our protective mechanism, it helps us survive childhood.
-But at some point in everyone’s life, the left brain being in charge no longer serves us and can drive us quite insane.
-Meditation can assist to bring the left brain back to its proper place, as a tool, a servant, a resource center, to call on it when we need it.
-We could not survive in this 3rd dimension on this planet Earth without it but if it is running the show, we are in trouble.
-So it will thwart your every effort to get it under control.
+But at some point in everyone’s life, the left brain being in charge no longer serves us….and it can actually become quite unstable.
+Meditation can assist to bring the left brain back to its proper place, as a tool, a servant, a resource center, to call on it when we need it, to walk along side us.
+We need the left brain, we could not survive in this 3rd dimensional reality without it but if it is out front running the show, we are in trouble.
+“So it will thwart your every effort to get it under control.
+When the left brain is arguing with you, trying to convince you that you can’t meditate now, maybe later, maybe tomorrow, you might have to step up and say “Who is in charge anyway?
 But just make the commitment and discipline to do it and it will change your life!